Nathan Healy

 08

-We’ve mapped every solar installation across the United States to show Manchester neighborhoods embracing clean energy.
-Explore this interactive heatmap to discover how many of your neighbors have already made the switch to solar power!
+We’ve mapped every solar installation across Manchester to help you explore which neighborhoods are embracing clean energy.
+Click any hexagon to see how many of your neighbors have made the switch to solar power!

 09